Open Paper LogoOpen Paper

 Introduction

-The closest fit to our needs is QASPER: a curated corpus of NLP papers with questions, answers, and supporting evidence extracted by human annotators.
+The closest prior art to our experiment is QASPER: a curated corpus of NLP papers with questions, answers, and supporting evidence extracted by human annotators.
 QASPER's design choices — paper-level scope, evidence-anchored answers, multiple question types — directly inform ours.
-The two reasons it was not enough on its own are that it covers only NLP papers (we need a domain-diverse corpus to measure a general-purpose research tool), and that its annotation pipeline used paid graduate-student labelers, which conflicted with the scale of the rows-per-paper density we wanted.
+The two reasons it was not enough on its own are that it covers only NLP papers (we need a domain-diverse corpus to measure a general-purpose research dataset), and that its annotation pipeline used paid graduate-student labelers, which conflicted with the scale of the rows-per-paper density we wanted.
 The open question that motivates a substantial part of this work is whether a strong frontier LLM, paired with a deterministic verification step against the source text, can stand in for human annotators well enough to extend QASPER's design to a multi-domain dataset at low cost.

 Methods